 What to Do with Your Property Tax Assessment?

-While most property owners may not be able to do much about their 2020 assessments, it’s important to be proactive about 2021.
+It’s important to be proactive about 2021.
 Business revenue downturn due to COVID-19 should be applied to next year’s assessment, as it would be appropriate to seek an assessment reduction.
 It’s never too early to start thinking about next year, as the effects of COVID-19 will still surely be felt everywhere.

 Bernstein-Burkley is ready to field any questions you might have about property tax assessment and how the current climate affects it.
 If you feel like you might have a circumstance that could impact your property tax assessment, reach out to our legal team at email@example.com or call (412) 456-8100.